Sequences and PatternsIntroduction

 In mathematics, a

 Here are a few examples of sequences.
-Can you find the pattern and fill in the next two terms?
+Can you find their patterns and calculate the next two terms?

 3, 6+3, 9 , 12 , 15 ,